sercankulcu/sercankulcu.github.io/_posts/2017-08-14-how-to-study-to-be-a-good-software-developer.md

   - time management
 ---

 Learning software development can easily become overwhelming because there is always another topic to study.
 A programming language leads to a framework.
-The framework leads to databases, networking, testing, operating systems, design, security, and many other areas.
+The framework leads to databases, networking, testing, operating systems, design, and security.
+Each topic reveals three more.

-I think the best response is not to learn everything at once.
-Start with foundations.
+The best response is not to learn everything at once.
+The best response is to build something, find where your understanding stops, and study exactly that.

+## The sequence that works

-Learn one programming language well enough to solve problems without constantly fighting syntax.
-Study data structures and algorithms.
-Understand basic operating-system ideas, databases, networking, and software design.
-Then build things.
+Start with one programming language and learn it well enough to solve problems without constantly fighting syntax.
+Python and Java are both reasonable starting points in 2017: Python for its readability and accessible ecosystem, Java for its explicit types and wide use in production systems.
+The specific choice matters less than going deep enough to feel fluent.

-Projects are where knowledge becomes real.
-A small program teaches more than it seems because it forces us to make decisions that textbooks often make for us.
+Then study data structures and algorithms — arrays, linked lists, trees, hash tables, sorting, searching.
+Not to memorize every detail, but to understand when each structure makes sense and roughly how fast each operation is.
+This knowledge shapes how you design solutions.

+Then build something.
+A project that matters to you is better than a tutorial project, because you will have to make decisions the tutorial does not cover.
+Building something real creates gaps in your knowledge that are specific and concrete — which are much easier to study than a general sense that you do not know enough.

+Repeat: build until you find what you do not know.
+Study that thing.
+Build more.

+## The debugging habit

-When an error appears, read it carefully.
-Check the smallest possible cause first.
-Reduce the problem.
-Print values.
-Use a debugger.
+When an error appears, read it carefully before searching.
+Try to form a hypothesis about what is wrong.
+Check the simplest possible cause first.
+Add print statements or use a debugger to verify what values actually are, rather than what you think they should be.

-Search for the exact error message.
-Ask for help after you have tried to understand the problem yourself.
-This process is not a failure of learning.
-It is the normal work of programming.
+Only after you have a hypothesis that you cannot verify yourself should you search for the exact error message.
+Only after a genuine attempt at solving it yourself should you ask for help.
+This process is not a failure of learning — it is the core of learning.
+The frustrating period before an error makes sense is where most skill development actually happens.

-Focus is another part of studying.
-Notifications, messages, and browser tabs can destroy concentration.
-A quiet period of forty minutes can sometimes produce more learning than several distracted hours.

-Books are still valuable too. *Clean Code*, *The Pragmatic Programmer*, *Code Complete*, *Introduction to Algorithms*, *Design Patterns*, *Operating System Concepts*, and *Computer Networks* are examples of books that can build long-term understanding.

-Online resources make learning easier.
-MIT OpenCourseWare, Coursera, edX, Stack Overflow, GitHub, and programming communities can fill gaps and provide different explanations.
+## Books worth reading slowly

+Some books are dense enough that reading twenty pages builds more than reading two hundred ordinary pages. *The Pragmatic Programmer* (Hunt and Thomas, 1999) collects principles that remain useful at any career stage. *Clean Code* (Robert Martin, 2008) is an opinionated but useful treatment of what makes code readable. *Introduction to Algorithms* (CLRS, MIT Press) is the standard reference for data structures and algorithms — not necessary to read cover-to-cover, but worth consulting. *The Mythical Man-Month* (Fred Brooks, 1975) is about software projects and people, not code, and is useful earlier than most students expect.

+## On collecting resources vs. studying

+MIT OpenCourseWare, Coursera, edX, and similar platforms offer high-quality material.
+Stack Overflow answers daily specific questions.
+GitHub repositories contain more real code than anyone could read.
+These are useful resources.

+But the feeling of progress from collecting resources is unreliable.
+Saving a tutorial to read later, following a playlist of lectures, bookmarking a GitHub repository — none of these change what you can do.
+They are preparation, not the thing itself.

-But collecting resources is not studying.
-At some point, the browser needs to close and the code needs to begin.
-A good study plan is not the one with the most material.
-It is the one you can continue.
+At some point the browser needs to close and the code needs to begin.
+A plan that produces one hour of actual writing per day is more useful than a plan that covers all of programming and produces none.